 Thespis – Spring 2023

 The Pittsburgh Savoyards close their 85th season this Spring with a Pittsburgh Premiere of Gilbert and Sullivan’s very first operetta, Thespis.
 Performances will be held April 28-30 and May 5-7 2023 at the Greater Pittsburgh Masonic Center in Ross Township, PA (Directions and parking).
-Online livestreams of select performances will also available!
+Online livestreams of the May 6th and May 7th performances are also available!

 Performance dates and times are as follows: